How to Cook Rhubarb (hint: you’ve got to get to know it first) April 16, 2018

 Preheat the oven to 170°C. In a small saucepan, and the milk and the scraped vanilla pod (both the seeds and the pod) and allow the milk to come to a simmer, so that just a few bubbles appear at the edge of the pot.
 Immediately remove from the heat and allow to steep while you get on with the rest of the prep.

-- Grease a round baking tin with butter, then pour in the raw sugar ad tap around to cover the inside of the pan.
+- Grease a large round baking tin with butter, then pour in the raw sugar ad tap around to cover the inside of the pan.
 Pour out the excess.
 Roughly measure the distance from the edge to the middle of the pan and cut the rhubarb stalks to this length so you can arrange them in a star-like formation.
 (Or lay them in the bottom of the tin in any other pattern you fancy!)
 Pour in the flaked almonds over the top and set the tin aside.

 - Combine the polenta, flour and baking powder in a large bowl.
 In a separate bowl, beat together the butter and 330g white sugar until very pale and fluffy (this will take about 5 minutes, so be patient!).
 Then, add egg yolks yolks one at a time, waiting until each one is fully incorporated before adding the next.